Since Google’s inception, marketers have been trying to unlock the mystery behind SEO and increase their website rankings.

 As a result, using synonyms and relevant adjacent keywords helps search engines understand the subject of your content and its connection to other ideas.

-Focus on aspects of technical SEO
+Focus on Aspects of Technical SEO

 Resolving technical issues on your website can be helpful since tactics like keyword stuffing are irrelevant.